vhx/api-documentation/source/includes/_resource.collections.md

 ```

 <section class="text-2 contain">
-  <p>No fields are required when updating a collection, however; you cannot update a collection's type once it has already been created.</p>
+  <p>No fields are required when updating a collection.
+Please note a collection's type cannot be updated once it has already been created.</p>
 </section>

 <table>